cyberhouse/typo3-doctrine-orm/Documentation/Setup.rst

        TYPO3\CMS\Extbase\Persistence\Generic\PersistenceManager {
          className = Cyberhouse\DoctrineORM\Persistence\DoctrinePersistenceManager
        }
+       TYPO3\CMS\Extbase\Property\TypeConverter\ObjectStorageConverter {
+         className = Cyberhouse\DoctrineORM\Persistence\ObjectStorageMapper
+       }
+       TYPO3\CMS\Extbase\Property\TypeConverter\ObjectStorageConverter {
+         className = Cyberhouse\DoctrineORM\Persistence\PersistentObjectMapper
+       }
      }
    }

 .. warning::

    The ``objects.`` property is more commonly known in the context of the ``config.tx_extbase.`` settings.
    Do not set it there as this would break all extensions relying on TYPO3s PersistenceManager implementation.
    It would even break some core modules, like the extension manager.